IIIF/training/dhsi/day-one/cantaloupe.md

 We won't explore all the ways you can configure Cantaloupe, but let's make a few changes so we can get a sense of what's possible.

-Most of the configuration we're going to explore consists in enabling or disabling various configuration properties.
+Most of the configuration we're going to explore consists of enabling or disabling various configuration properties.

-We've already created this configure file, called `cantaloupe.properties`
+We've already created this configuration file, called `cantaloupe.properties`

 ### Adding Your Own Images

 Let's hook up cantaloupe to your own images.

-Find or create a new directory of images somehwere on your computer and call it `myImages`.
-(If you're working in codespace, you can use the sample images in the folder called `myImages` or we can help move some sample images to the codespace computer.)
+Find or create a new directory of images somewhere on your computer and call it `myImages`.

-Now you just need to get the full path to this image director.
+Now you just need to get the full path to this image directory.

-* In terminal, navigate to the folder and type `$pwd`
+* In Terminal, navigate to the folder and type `$pwd`
+* In vscode, right click on the directory and select `copy path`
-* In finder, right click a file within the target folder, select `Get Info`, and then copy the value of the "Where" property
+* In Finder, right click a file within the target folder, select `Get Info`, and then copy the value of the "Where" property
 * In windows explorer, do something similar.

 Now in the `FilesystemSource` section of the properties file, we want to change the value of `FilesystemSource.BasicLookupStrategy.path_prefix` to something that looks like this:

 `FilesystemSource.BasicLookupStrategy.path_prefix = /path/to/myImages/`

-As the comments note, make sure there is a trailing slash
+As the comments note, make sure there is a trailing slash.

+Restart your Cantaloupe server.
+Your images should now be available and responsive to the IIIF Image API parameters.

 ### Enabling the admin dashboard

 Now that we've edited the properties file, let's enable the admin dashboard so we have a more user friendly way to configure the server.

-Scroll down the block that says
+Scroll down to the block that says:

 `# Enables the Control Panel, at /admin.`